mickeynp/emacs-application-framework/README.md

 #### 2. Install/Update EAF applications and dependencies

+EAF requires Python 3 and ``pip``.
+Make sure you *deactivate* your Python virtual environment before installing.
+EAF must install packages with ``pip`` to function.
+It uses the ``-user`` flag so the packages are local to your user account.

+If you are installing EAF from inside Emacs then you must ensure you deactivate your virtual environment in Emacs (if you use a package to handle this), as it may interfere with the setup process.

+If you want EAF to install into a virtual environment, then you must configure a suitable virtual environment *and* customize the variable ``eaf-python-command``.

 You can use `M-x eaf-install-and-update` or manually run the `install-eaf.py` script in the EAF directory:

 ```Bash